tuckcodes/Google-Calendar-Cleanup/README.md

 # gcalcleanup
 ### An easily modified Google Calendar Cleanup tool that can be ran locally via terminal

+> Note: The script will show you the results, and then ask you to proceed with deletion.
+It does NOT delete without permission first.

 - [Create a project on GCP](https://console.cloud.google.com/projectcreate) if you don't have one already
 - You will likely need to [enable the Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) for that project
 - Create an "Desktop App" [OAtuh credential on GCP](https://console.cloud.google.com/apis/credentials/oauthclient)